usernamenenad/optima-vis/README.md

-_optima-vis_ - A visualization tool for neural network optimizers.
+_optima_vis_ - A visualization tool for neural network optimizers.